Honolulu Courthouse riot: Riot

 After the death of King Lunalilo on February 3, 1874, an electoral process began with Queen Emma, the widow of King Kamehameha IV, running against David Kalakaua.
 Emma was a popular choice among the people, especially in Honolulu, but her pro-British views were unpopular with the Hawaiian legislature dominated by pro-American factions, compared to Kalakaua, who was considered more sympathetic to growing power of the American business interest in the islands, so when election day came on February 12, she lost by a vote of thirty-nine to six, in the legislature.
 Her supporters were unhappy with the decision.
 The election proceedings were held at the Honolulu Courthouse, which is where an angry mob of about 100 of the queen's followers gathered.
-Since the Hawaiian army had been disbanded after a mutiny sometime before, and the militias were unreliable, there was nobody to stop the riot.
-The Honolulu police force deserted and also joined in the unrest, even fighting against each other depending on their political sympathies.
+The disbanding of the Hawaiian army after an earlier mutiny and the unreliability of the militias meant there was nobody to stop the riot.
+The Honolulu police officers abandoned their posts and joined the unrest, even fighting each other based on their political sympathies.
 The queen's followers first surrounded and besieged the courthouse at around 3:00 am, then went for the occupants of other buildings which spread the riot throughout most of the city.
 A carriage was waiting outside of the courthouse to deliver news of the verdict to Kalakaua, who was waiting at his home, but before the electoral committee could tell the driver, the mob tore it apart.
 Kalakaua's followers put up little to no resistance and the decision was made to consult with the American Minister Henry A. Peirce who requested aid from the United States Navy and Royal Navy commanders at the island.
 The two American sloops-of-war, USS Tuscarora and USS Portsmouth were anchored in Honolulu Harbor, on an expedition of negotiation to allow the exportation of sugar to America duty-free, but instead their commanders agreed to intervene in a major civil disturbance.